In the first four boxes below there are recommended databases for finding supporting articles for an argument.

 Signing into OneSearch ensures that you have full access to articles, eBooks, and other scholarly materials.
 Once you authenticate through the sign-in process, you can expect increased (and sometimes, immediate) access to materials.

 ILLiad is a system where you may request items not held by WWU or other Summit libraries.
 This includes articles and physical items, such as books.
 The first time you use ILLiad you will have to create an account.
 Please review the policies carefully.
-Articles will typically be delivered electronically and books and other items mailed to our library where you can pick them up. , depending on the loaning institutions policies and copyright issues.
+Articles will typically be delivered electronically and books and other items mailed to our library where you can pick them up.
+Due dates and the time it takes to fulfill ILLiad requests varies widely, depending on the loaning institutions policies and copyright issues.
 You will receive an email letting you know when your ILLiad request has been filled.